Teerasil Dangda: Senior

 In 2007, Teerasil received his first call-up to the Thailand national team, and was also into the 23-man squad ahead of 2007 AFC Asian Cup, being the youngest of the squad.
 However, he only appeared once in the whole tournament, coming on as a late substitute in a 1–1 draw against Iraq; the hosts subsequently failed to progress through the knockout stages, and finished third in Group A.

 Teerasil was also selected to 2008 AFF Championship; he netted four times during the tournament as Thailand finished runner-up, losing to Vietnam.
 Teerasil scored his side's first in the second leg, but Vietnam managed to score a last-minute goal and was crowned champions.
 He was an ever-present figure in the international fold since October 2007, his second match being a FIFA World Cup Qualifying against Macau, where he scored the second of a 6–1 win.
 He was a member of the victorious squad of 2008 T&T Cup at Vietnam.

 In the 2014 FIFA World Cup qualifiers, under the management of a newly appointed German coach Winfried Schafer, Teerasil featured constantly and scored against Australia and Oman, respectively.
 He was the top scorer for the 2012 AFF Suzuki Cup, during which he scored a hat-trick against Myanmar.

 In 2013, he was called up to the national team by Surachai Jaturapattarapong to the 2015 AFC Asian Cup qualification.
 In October 2013 Teerasil played a friendly match against Bahrain, and scored against Iran in the following match, a 1–2 loss at Tehran.

 In May 2015, he played for Thailand in the 2018 FIFA World Cup qualification match against Vietnam.
 In June 2015, he scored twice in the 2018 FIFA World Cup qualification match against Chinese Taipei.

 In 2021, Teerasil became the all-time top scorer for the AFF Championship with 19 goals, breaking Noh Alam Shah's 17 goal record, after scoring against the Philippines in the 2020 AFF Championship.

 Others

 Teerasil won and scored a penalty for Thailand against FC Barcelona in the Catalans' 2013 Asian Tour in Bangkok.

 Style of play

 Teerasil's style of play or role on the field could be described as a striker or deep-lying forward, as he often comes deep down to help the team maintain possession.
 Aside from his main position, he can play as the main reference upfront or as a midfielder (attacking midfielder or winger).

-Teerasil has great quality on the ball and is also described as quick, skillful and with great vision, which as well as scoring allows him to make many assists for his teammates.
+Teerasil possesses good ball control and is described as a quick, skillful player with strong vision.
+In addition to scoring goals, these attributes enable him to provide numerous assists for his teammates.